xumzheng/microsoft-graph-docs/api-reference/beta/resources/synchronizationinfo.md

 ---
 title: "synchronizationInfo resource type"
-description: "Contains information about how the object was synchronized.
+description: "Contains information about how an object was synchronized.
 This information is only populated for objects that are synchronized using Azure AD cross-tenant synchronization."
 author: "rolyon"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"